ExpositionEngineering/exposition-engineering-outline-two-starter/writing/examples/Wolf-Vollprecht-on-Rust-Based-Tooling-for-Python.md

        - poetry

-    - The description of rip mentions that it uses "aggressive caching of PyPI metadata" What is this type of caching and why is it needed and useful?
+    - The description of rip mentions that it uses "aggressive caching of PyPI meta-data" What is this type of caching and why is it needed and useful?

     - Rip also uses the Rust-based Resolvo package.
 Questions:
         - Resolvo performs constraint solving.
 Can you give a concrete example